 The following listed grants offer help in financing adaptive vehicles as well as mobility equipment.

-The Mobility Resource connects people with disabilities with financing grants for wheelchair accessible vans, wheelchair lifts, scooters, and adaptive driving equipment as well as other mobility products.
+The Mobility Resource connects people with disabilities with financing grants for wheelchair-accessible vans, wheelchair lifts, scooters, and adaptive driving equipment as well as other mobility products.

-Military Grants for Spinal Cord Injury
+Military Grants for Veterans With Spinal Cord Injuries